Uncertainty makes investors nervous. And we have uncertainty now; we’ve had it before, and we’ll have it again.

 The SIPC states their purpose is to “recover missing cash or securities if your brokerage firm has gone out of business.”

 The SIPC steps in to the liquidation of a member brokerage if there are missing assets, either cash or securities.
-The process is similar to bankruptcy proceedings.
+The process is like bankruptcy proceedings.

 While the SIPC is providing coverage for investments, it is for most investments and against their having been taken — they are missing or were misused by the brokerage firm.
 The SIPC does not provide coverage against investment losses or against bad advice or poor decisions.
 The protection is limited to situations in which the brokerage needs to be liquidated and there are assets missing or potentially missing.